lcpp-org/crane/doc/content/examples/global/nitrogen.md

 # Nitrogen Example

-This example is based on a [ZDPlasKin example of a pure nitrogen discharge at atmospheric pressure](http://www.zdplaskin.laplace.univ-tlse.fr/index.html@p=332.html).
+This example is based on a [ZDPlasKin example of a pure nitrogen discharge at atmospheric pressure](http://www.zdplaskin.laplace.univ-tlse.fr/index.html@p=332.html) [!citep](nitrogen_example, capitelli2000).
 The model includes 36 reactions between 10 species.

 ```
 [ChemicalReactions]